|

 use is when Ernie reveals his invention to his friends and family

-- the scene should hold students as its rich in anticipation - we
+- the scene should hold students as it is rich in anticipation - we

 don't know until this moment what the great invention is.
 It could